VishalGowthaman/EXP-04-Interfacing-a-16X2-type-LCD-display-to-LPC2148-ARM-7-Microcontroller-/README.md

 ## Result :

-Interfaced an LCD with ARM microcontroller is executed and displayed the strings
+Interfaced an LCD with ARM microcontroller is executed and displayed the strings.